-Kubernetes can also optionally use DNS to avoid having to hard-code
+Kubernetes can optionally use DNS to avoid having to hard-code a Service’s

-a Service’s cluster IP address into your application.
-Kubernetes DNS runs
+cluster IP address into your application.
+Kubernetes DNS runs as a regular

-as a regular Kubernetes Service that is scheduled on the cluster.
-It
+Kubernetes Service that is scheduled on the cluster.
+It configures the

-DNS Service’s IP to resolve DNS names.
-Every Service defined in the
+IP to resolve DNS names.
+Every Service defined in the cluster (including

-cluster (including the DNS server itself) is assigned a DNS name.
-DNS
+the DNS server itself) is assigned a DNS name.
+DNS records resolve DNS

 A DNS Pod consists of three separate containers: